PARTHMANJREKAR/Keira-An-Agentic-Ai-V1.0.0-/README.md

-# KEIRA
+# KEIRA – My very own Voice-Assistant 🤖

 Keira is a Python-based chatbot designed to assist users with various tasks while maintaining a friendly and interactive experience.
 This first version includes multiple functionalities such as jokes, speech synthesis, geographical information, online searches, and more, all integrated with a female voice and speech recognition capabilities.

-## Features:
+## Features✨

-Speak: Uses text-to-speech (TTS) technology to respond audibly.
+🗣️Speak: Uses text-to-speech (TTS) technology to respond audibly.​

-Tell a Joke: Keira can lighten the mood with a humorous joke.
+😂 Tell a Joke: Keira can lighten the mood with a humorous joke.​

-Latitude and Longitude: Provides geographical coordinates for your location.
+🌐 Latitude and Longitude: Provides geographical coordinates for your location.​

-Google Search: Performs quick searches and fetches results from Google or YouTube.
+🔍 Google Search: Performs quick searches and fetches results from Google or YouTube.

-Weather Updates: Delivers the latest weather information.
+☁️ Weather Updates: Delivers the latest weather information.

-Greetings: Greets users warmly based on the time of day.
+👋 Greetings: Greets users warmly based on the time of day.​

-Speech Recognition: Listens and responds to voice commands.
+🎤 Speech Recognition: Listens and responds to voice commands.​

+🙋‍♀️ Self Introduction: Introduces herself when asked, "Who are you?"​

-## License
+## License📄

 This project is licensed under the  GNU AFFERO GENERAL PUBLIC LICENSE , Version 3, 19 November 2007.
 See the LICENSE file for details.

-## Installation:
+## Installation🛠️

 **Clone the Repository**